• Skip to primary navigation

 • When the white sugar pan is caramelized, add the brown sugar mixture into the white sugar saucepan and quickly whisk.
 Simmer for 5 minutes and then turn off the heat to cool.

 • Serve.
-Line the outside of the cup with the syrup, add the boba, ice, milk tea, add in 1-2 tablespoon of the brown sugar boba bath to taste and enjoy!
+Line the outside of the cup with the syrup, add the boba, ice, milk tea, add in 1-2 tbsp of the brown sugar boba bath to taste and enjoy!

 Notes